 In this poem, the speaker observes a marble effigy of a couple in a cathedral and is much taken by the fact that they are shown holding hands: a gesture that he finds ‘greatly affecting’.
-‘An Arundel Tomb’ by Philip Larkin is a lesser-known poem but is quite memorable.
+‘An Arundel Tomb’ by Philip Larkin is a lesser-known but memorable poem.

 Explore An Arundel Tomb